EB5AN State of Maryland Regional Center

-Unemployment statistics for the state of Maryland in 2015 show average unemployment at 5.2%.
-Monthly unemployment rates in the state of Maryland in 2015 were 5.1% for October 2015, 5.0% for November 2015, and 4.6% for December 2015.
+Unemployment statistics for 2015 show average unemployment in Maryland at 5.2%.
+Monthly unemployment rates were 5.1% for October 2015, 5.0% for November 2015, and 4.6% for December 2015.

 Maryland State Government & EB-5 Investment Financial and Employment Statistics

-From 2011 – 2014, Maryland GDP grew by 0%, with an average annual GDP growth of 0.8%.
-In 2014, Maryland real GDP was $0.32 trillion dollars, the fifteenth in the U.S. 2010–2011 saw the largest percent change in GDP at 1.3%, signaling a strong and growing economy.
+From 2011 to 2014, Maryland had an average annual GDP growth of 0.8%.
+In 2014, Maryland’s real GDP was $0.32 trillion, ranked 15th in the U.S. The 2010–2011 fiscal year saw the largest percent change in GDP at 1.3%, signaling a strong and growing economy.

-Maryland: Total personal consumption expenditures (2012–2014)
+Maryland: Total Personal Consumption Expenditure (2012–2014)

-Maryland: State government finances (2013)
+Maryland: State Government Finances (2013)

-In 2013, the government of Maryland collected $41.8 billion in and spent $39.56 billion, resulting in a net difference of $2.25 billion.
+In 2013, the government of Maryland collected $41.8 billion and spent $39.56 billion, resulting in a net difference of $2.25 billion.
 Revenue is sourced from federal and local taxes, sales tax, and individual and corporate taxes.
 Expenditures include education, welfare, highways, police, and other social services.

-Maryland: Total economic impact of EB-5 investments (2013)
+Maryland: Total Economic Impact of EB-5 Investments (2013)

 In Maryland, EB-5 investment has supported the direct creation of 2,042 jobs.
 These jobs were the result of roughly $133 million in direct investment from EB-5 projects, contributing $180.32 million to the state’s GDP.
 EB-5 investment in Maryland also contributed $28.54 million to federal revenue and $16.47 million to Maryland state government and local municipal revenue.